-''' project/
+'''

-foo.py

 queens.py

 joker/

 init.py

 queens.py

 config.json

 '''

 Pyarmor uses pyarmor gen with rich options to obfuscate scripts to meet the needs of different applications.

 Here only introduces common options in a short, using any combination of them as needed.
 About usage of each option in details please refer to pyarmor gen